4 Telltale Signs You Have a Lousy 401(k) Plan

 Your Employer Doesn’t Offer Matching

-The best 401(k) plans include employer contributions.
+Some of the more favorable 401(k) plans include employer contributions.
 For employers who do match your 401(k) contributions, the most common amount is a 50% match on the first 6% of your salary.
 With this benefit, your 401(k) grows quickly without taking more out of your paycheck.

 If your employer matches your contributions, congratulations!
 If not, it’s wise to consider your options.
 Without matching, your 401(k)’s other benefits don’t have as much impact.

 This isn’t to say you should never use a plan that doesn’t include employer matching.
-However, if your plan doesn’t offer matching and the other benefits of the plan also don’t measure up (see points 2–4), choose a plan with a better return.
+However, if your plan doesn’t offer matching and the other benefits of the plan also don’t measure up (see points 2–4), choose a plan with a better potential return.

 The Plan Offers Poor Investment Options

 Investment option preferences vary from person to person.
-They depend on age, investment knowledge, and how active the person wants to be in monitoring their investments.
+They depend on age, investment knowledge, and how active the person wants to be in reviewing their investments.
 For example, some see a large variety of investment options as an asset, whereas others view it as overwhelming.

 While preferences depend on the individual, it’s ideal if your plan offers several low-cost mutual funds that allow you to choose diversified stocks, bonds, and cash.
 On the other hand, it’s possible that limited funds can provide you with a small set of good investment choices.
 But, it also might not include specific investments you’re looking for.
 Talk to your financial advisor about your retirement goals to determine if your 401(k) plan’s investment options fit your future.